What is social listening and how to use it: the ultimate guide

 As soon as Awario is done fetching mentions of your brand, you'll instantly have anywhere from dozens to hundreds of thousands of conversations pulled into your alert via social listening.
 All of them are potential insights, but how do you know where to start?

-Take your filtering to the next level: specify a time period, set a reach range, check the social media sentiment, apply additional language and country filtering, or run custom searches.
+Take your filtering to the next level: specify a time period for social listening, set a reach range, check the social media sentiment, apply additional language and country filtering, or run custom listening searches.
 Social listening's advanced filtering lets you get to important mentions first, even with no specific filtering conditions in mind.
 When looking for mentions of a specific product feature or any particular buzzword related to your brand, make sure to use the Quick search feature.

 Now that you have the exact type of mentions you were looking for, you can engage with them right from the app.
 Awario displays user info in an Author card and lets you follow, like, or reply to their posts in-app.
 You can then label authors by adding notes.